What happens in Northern Virginia when the lease is over?

 When tenants break the lease

-Sometimes circumstances arise that require a renter to end the lease before the lease term is over.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes circumstances arise which make a renter to break the lease.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.